 DIY RAITA

-In a small bowl, mix the remaining yoghurt, chopped mint, diced cucumber, and seasoning.
+In a small bowl, mix the remaining yoghurt, chopped mint, diced Cucumber, and seasoning.

-CRISP CHICKEN
+CRISP Chicken

 When the potatoes have 10-15 minutes remaining, place a non-stick pan over a medium-high heat with a drizzle of oil.
-When hot, fry the marinated chicken skin side down for 2-3 minutes until the skin is crispy.
+When hot, fry the marinated Chicken skin side down for 2-3 minutes until the skin is crispy.
 Remove from the heat and add to the tray of potatoes.
 Roast for the remaining 5-6 minutes until the chicken is cooked through.
 On completion, remove from the oven and allow the chicken to rest for 5 minutes before slicing and seasoning.

 GARLICKY GREENS